in the heart of our community

 Our MissionWe will enable client groups to become more effective by providing them with facilities which improve the quality and efficiency of their operation.
 We will work to advance community development by providing facilities which benefit the community and help promote people’s ability to participate in community life

 Norton Park SCIO is an independent registered Scottish Charity (SC048639) formed to establish Norton Park office complex as the first shared premises project for third sector organisations in Scotland.
 In developing Norton Park, the Trust was seeking to provide high quality, affordable shared premises for charitable organisations to enable the sharing of experiences and resources.

 The complex opened in 1998 and now accommodates 20 different charities.

-The Trust is managed by our team on a day-to-day basis.
+The charity is managed by our team on a day-to-day basis.

 - Anne-Marie O’Hara – Chief Executive

 - Marie Stewart – Morning Receptionist